sifis-home/wp3-solutions/README.md

 ### MySQL installation

-Note that mySQL is needed for the ACE parts to run correctly.
+Note that MySQL is needed for the ACE parts to run correctly.
 To install it use:
 ```
 sudo apt-get install mysql-server
 ```